lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 **4.3 Libre Office**

-I do not like the splash screen that appears when starting Libre Office.
+I don't like the splash screen when starting Libre Office.
 To get rid of it,

 **5 Dev environment**
 ---------------------